 Owing to the impact of the action short of strike being taken by the staff, the ETI is unable to assure parents/carers, the wider school community and stakeholders of the quality of education and safeguarding being provided for the children.
-The school is a high priority for future inspection with no further notice.
+The school is a high priority for future inspection activity with no further notice.

-The ETI will return to the school within six weeks to evaluate the progress in addressing the arrangements for safeguarding.
+The ETI will return to the school within six weeks to evaluate and report on the arrangements for safeguarding.

-1 The Department of Education will seek assurance from the Education Authority that they are working with the school in relation to the inspection report.
+&lt;sup>1 The Department of Education will seek assurance from the Education Authority that they are working with the school in relation to inspection work.